-Despite the evidence of VR intentions, the latest Cook quotes, internal hires and patents suggest that it's more likely we will see an augmented reality (AR) wearable for Apple first.
+Aside from that, Cook quotes, internal hires and patents also suggest that it's more likely we will see an augmented reality (AR) wearable from Apple first.

 "Virtual reality sort of encloses and immerses the person into an experience that can be really cool," he said, "but probably has a lower commercial interest over time.
 Less people will be interested in that."

 The success of Pok√©mon Go seemed to have helped Apple's AR cause ‚Äď and Cook namechecked it in a July 2016 Apple earnings call.
 In fact, Cook has talked about AR so much at this point that he simply said "AR, as I've said in the past, is something we're really excited about" when asked about the tech by Mad Money's Jim Cramer.

 Apple on VR headsets

 An Apple VR headset looks increasingly unlikely, at least in the near term.
 But what does Tim Cook actually think of VR?
 Judging by early comments he made last year, he finds the immersive tech an intriguing prospect.

 "In terms of virtual reality, I don't think it's a niche.
 I think it can be‚Ä¶ it's really cool, and has some interesting applications," he said.

 Read this: The best VR headset for iPhone users

 More recently he seems much more taken with AR but has noted that Apple is very interested in new forms of education and gaming, both areas where VR is making waves.